Electoral district of Wright

 Wright is a single-member electoral district for the South Australian House of Assembly.
-Named after the 19th century South Australian architect Edmund Wright, it is a 21 km2 suburban electorate in Adelaide's outer north-east, taking in the suburbs of Brahma Lodge, Gulfview Heights, Modbury Heights, Redwood Park, Salisbury South and Wynn Vale, as well as parts of Salisbury East and Surrey Downs.
+Named after the esteemed 19th century South Australian architect Edmund Wright, it is a suburban electorate in Adelaide's outer north-east, taking in the suburbs of Gulfview Heights, Modbury Heights, Redwood Park and Wynn Vale, as well as parts of Modbury North, Salisbury East and Surrey Downs.

+History

 When created, Wright was a marginal Labor seat at the 1991 electoral distribution, taking in much of the abolished seat of Briggs.
 Wright was first contested at the 1993 election, where it was won by Liberal candidate Scott Ashenden as part of a large swing throughout the state.
 He was defeated at the 1997 election by Labor candidate Jennifer Rankine.

 Rankine announced in February 2017 that she would be retiring from parliament as of the 2018 election.